What Is Anxiety Disorder & How to Treat Anxiety

 Seeing a Therapist for Anxiety Treatment

-While seeing a therapist does not usually require a referral from a psychiatrist or primary care provider, having one can help you to identify a therapist that is right for you.
+Seeing a therapist does not usually require a referral from a psychiatrist or primary care provider.
+But they can help you to identify a therapist that is right for you.

-It may also help you to pay for the therapy through health insurance, though this will depend on your insurance provider.
-Having a referral from a psychiatrist of primary care provider may also make it easier for you to begin therapy by giving the therapist an idea of what they are working with.
+Pay for the therapy through health insurance, though this will depend on your insurance provider.
+Having a referral from a psychiatrist of primary care provider may also make it easier for you to begin therapy.

 The length of therapy depends on the nature and severity of the condition as well as on the individual.
 As is the case with medication, the individual can usually choose to stop the treatment at any time.